 New Mercedes EQS SUV electric car spotted: price and release date

-The new Mercedes EQS SUV electric car has been spotted testing before it’s officially revealed next year.
+The new Mercedes EQS SUV electric car has been spotted testing before it’s officially revealed in late 2021 or early 2022.
 Read on for full details.

 - Mercedes’ flagship electric car

 - Will use EQS saloon‘s motors and battery

 - On sale in 2022

 The new Mercedes EQS SUV is a super-luxurious electric SUV that will use similar technology to the upcoming EQS saloon to offer a high-tech, EV alternative to the Mercedes GLS and the BMW X7.
 It’s one of 10 new electric EQ models Mercedes will launch in the coming years.